13 Sep Managing hormonal behaviour

 Quite often the simple solution is to give your bird what it is naturally hardwired to want – a mate.
 Introducing a parrot of the opposite sex and providing that essential mating bond can decrease stereotypical behaviours in parrots and increase welfare.
 In the wild parrots live in flocks and will pair off once they reach sexual maturity.
 A mate ensures reproductive desires are kept in check.

-However it is not a choice to consider lightly as you will need to take into account that it is most likely your bird will breed during the springtime and if this were the case you would have to ensure a suitable diet is provided and an egg management plan is in place to prevent unwanted young.
-Introducing another bird is also time consuming and there is always the risk.
+However, it is not a choice to consider lightly as you will need to take into account that it is most likely your bird will breed during the springtime and if this were the case you would have to ensure a suitable diet is provided and an egg management plan (such as swapping laid eggs to dummy eggs once the bird has taken to the dummy eggs) is in place to prevent unwanted young.
+Introducing another bird is also time consuming and there is always the risk that the two may not get along.